[Last updated on 29th September, 2022]

 2. Immediately turn on Two-factor Authentication [on Facebook, go to Settings > Security and Login > Two-Factor Authentication].
 Use Authy for generating code, avoid codes by SMS.

-4. Do not leave your computer or phone open, EVER, not at home, not at work, religiously lock your computer before you leave your desk (on Windows it’s Windows+L, on Mac it’s ⌘+Control+q to lock) even if it is for a few seconds.
+4. Do not leave your computer or phone open, EVER, not at home, not at work, religiously lock your computer before you leave your desk (on Windows it is Windows+L, on Mac it is ⌘+Control+q to lock) even if it is for a few seconds or a bathroom-break.
 On your work machines insist for a personal account on the computer, do not share its password with anyone; your office’s IT team can have their own admin account on the computer for maintenance, but they never need your personal account’s password.
-If your employer disagrees about it, quit the job.
+If your employer disagrees about it, quit the job, it is THAT serious.

 Steps to Secure Your Facebook:

-1. Create a new encrypted email address dedicated for Facebook.
-Use Protonmail for making the new address.
-Ideally do not share this email address with anyone, avoid using it publicly.
-Do not opt for “auto forwarding” of emails from Protonmail to your exisitng email address, that would defete the whole purpose of doing this.
-Do not connect any of your existing email/phone number with Protonmail, keep it completely separate, disconnected from everything else.
-For the ease of checking it regularly you can install Protonmail mobile apps.
+1. Create a new encrypted email address dedicated for Facebook (and probably other social media, banking and sensitive tasks only).
+Use ProtonMail for making the new address.
+Ideally do not share this email address with anyone, avoid using this email address publicly for general communications.
+Do not opt for “auto forwarding” of emails from ProtonMail to your existing email addresses, that would defeat the whole purpose of doing this.
+Do not connect any of your existing email/phone number with ProtonMail, keep it completely separate, disconnected from everything else.
+For the ease of checking it regularly you can install ProtonMail mobile apps.

-2. Go to Facebook settings > General > Contact.
-Add your new Protonmail address as the primary email.
-You must remove every other email address from your account.
+2. Go to Facebook homepage click on your profile photo on the top-right corner go to Settings and Privacy > Settings > Accounts Settings > General > Contact.
+Add your new ProtonMail address as the primary email.
+You must remove every other email address and phone numbers from your account, completely.

 3. Check where you are logged in, remove any unknown, or unnecessary device from the list.

-4. On Protonmail go to Settings > Security: Turn on Two Factor Authentication, as always use Authy, avoid SMS.
+4. On ProtonMail, go to Settings > Account and Password: Turn on Two Factor Authentication, as always use Authy, avoid SMS.

-6. Now, go to Facebook settings > security and login > scroll down to Encrypted notification emails.
-Paste the text here.
+6. Now, go to Facebook settings > security and login > scroll down to Advanced > Encrypted notification emails, click Edit, and Paste the text from ASC file here.
 Check in the box for “Use this public key to encrypt notification emails that Facebook sends you?”
 Save.

 Now your Facebook settings for Encrypted notification email should show “On”.

-7. Memorise your Protonmail login password, or use Dashlane to save your password.
-Now go to Protonmail settings > Account > Disable the “Allow password reset” option.
-Remember that, it means, if you forget Protonmail password, it is not recoverable, you are screwed.
+7. Memorise your ProtonMail login password, or use Dashlane to save your password.
+Now go to ProtonMail settings > Account > Disable the “Allow password reset” option.
+Remember that, it means, if you forget your ProtonMail password, it is not recoverable, you are screwed.
 But this is the final layer of security.